mimergel/sqloutputcsv_to_json_html_markdown/README.md

 # sqloutputcsv_to_json_html_markdown
+Python scrit to use in an Azure Function
-converts CSV input to JSON, HTML or MARKDOWN table
+It will converts CSV input to JSON, HTML or MARKDOWN table output.